darrenldl/blockyarchive/README.md

 [Documentation](https://github.com/darrenldl/rust-SeqBox/wiki)

-Blockyarchive (blkar) is an enhanced implementation of SeqBox.
+Blockyarchive/blkar (formerly rust-SeqBox) is a comprehensive utility for creating, rescuing, and general handling of SeqBox archives, with optional forward error correction.

 SeqBox is a single-file archive format designed by [Marco Pontello](https://github.com/MarcoPon) that facilitates sector level data recovery for when file system metadata is corrupted/missing, while the archive itself still exists as a normal file on file system.

-Please visit the official [SeqBox](https://github.com/MarcoPon/SeqBox) repo for technical details on this.
+Please visit the official [SeqBox](https://github.com/MarcoPon/SeqBox) repo for the original implementation and technical details on this.

-## Enhancements
+## Comparison to the original SeqBox implementation/design

+The original SeqBox implementation and format does not support repairing of data, only sector level recoverability.

-Blockyarchive adds forward error correction on top of the SeqBox format by adding support for Reed-Solomon erasure code, and also allows arranging the blocks in a burst sector error resistant pattern.
+Blockyarchive allows repairs to be made by adding forward error correction (Reed-Solomon erasure code) to extended versions of SeqBox format, and also allows arranging the blocks in a burst error resistant pattern.

-rsbx is overall based around [osbx](https://github.com/darrenldl/ocaml-SeqBox), but much more optimized.
+blkar is overall based around [osbx](https://github.com/darrenldl/ocaml-SeqBox), but much more optimized.

 ## Features overall